FREE Case Evaluation

 Crime Rates in Silver Spring

 Silver Spring has the highest crime rate among districts in Montgomery County as of 2011.
 Throughout the year, the city experienced 12,581 total crimes, although this was an 8.5 percent decrease from the previous year’s 13,747.
 As in the rest of Montgomery County, city officials in Silver Spring split crimes into two categories, Part I and Part II.
 Part I crimes consist of the seven major felonies in Maryland, such as murder, rape, and robbery.
 According to the Montgomery County Police Department in 2011, there were two murders, 23 rapes, and 269 robberies reported in Silver Spring.
-As is typical throughout Maryland, homicides declined sharply from 2010 in Silver Spring, a 75 percent decrease.
+As is typical throughout Maryland, homicides declined sharply from 2010 in Silver Spring, a 75 percent decrease, although there were still a number of assaults including domestic assaults.

 Property crimes made up the majority of crimes in Silver Spring during 2011.
 Of the 8,074 total property crimes in Silver Spring, 390 were auto thefts.
 A further 2,880 were larcenies.
 On average, Silver Spring experiences around 68 crimes per square mile, nine below the Maryland average but nearly double the national median.
 Residents living in Silver Spring have a 1 in 32 chance of being a victim of a property crime and a 1 in 179 chance of being the victim of a violent crime.
 Typically, criminal charges in Silver Spring fall are either misdemeanor criminal cases or traffic violations.
 These are both areas where a Silver Spring criminal lawyer will be able to provide criminal representation.